MidnattLantern/HiDoc-API/README.md

 Validation
 ===

-Following can also be found inside validation.md
+The following can also be found inside validation.md

 Validated using https://pep8ci.herokuapp.com/
-Following files have been validated: watch_proj > views.py
+The following files have been validated: watch_proj > views.py
 watch_proj > urls.py
 watch_proj > tests.py